What are the data center industry trends for 2023?28 Feb, 20235 minutes

 The global pandemic resulted in new challenges for the industry.
 This ‘new normal’ changed how the majority of businesses operate.
 However, this is not the only driving factor for the expected industry growth and continued evolution.
 Keep reading as we give our predictions for data center industry trends in 2023.

-We are seeing substantial growth in technologies that require data centers, for example, the growing demand for cloud services, whose providers opt for external data centres.
+We are seeing substantial growth in technologies that require data centers, for example, the growing demand for cloud services, whose providers opt for external data centers.
 In-house data centers require considerable investments for their construction and subsequent maintenance and could be an unlikely option for providers moving forward.

 We are seeing substantial growth in technologies that require data centers, for example, the growing demand for cloud services, whose providers opt for external data centers.
 The demand for external data centers is due to the considerable investments needed for in-house construction, subsequent maintenance, and the expensive energy and water costs.